AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 This extension brings **ActionScript 3 and MXML** support to **Panic Nova**.

+🆕 Version 0.11: Introduced SDK list management and per-Task SDK selection.

-The goal was to be able to use all my old Adobe Flash Build projects and convert them to Nova's workflow.
+The goal was to be able to use all of my old Adobe Flash Builder projects and convert them to Nova's workflow.
 I wanted to be able to build and run projects in Nova without additional setup, just by importing the Flash Builder settings when opening the project.
 (It's pretty close to it!)

 ![](assets/screenshot.png)